ORNL/OpenARC/README.md

     - Update CUDA runtime to allow intermixing of both OpenACC and CUDA.
 (See example in [openarc-path]/test/examples/openarc/matmul_openacc_cuda)

 - Bug fixes and improvements
+	- Fixed bugs in the device memory handler management to accept general handler types.

 	- Fixed bugs in the OpenMP annotation parser.

 	- Fixed bugs in the ACC2OpenCLTranslator pass regarding handling acc update directives.